 Number 1 – You can’t look at nutrition in a bubble – what’s good and healthy for you based on your goals and genetics may not be good and healthy for someone else.
 What’s getting you results may not get someone else results and vice versa.
 Having a unique plan of attack for you is critical for you to be successful on your fitness journey.
 We can see online fitness influencers posting content on their 3,000 calorie per day meal plans, but their metabolisms, lifestyles, training regimen and genetics are likely completely different than ours.
 What works for them may simply not work for you.
 Just like personal training, your nutrition should be completely customized to you and your needs.
 Copying someone else’s approach is rarely the right idea and we want to help you be successful.
 If you’re interested, we do offer completely complimentary nutritional advice with any of our personal training packages at FITHAUS as we recognize the role that nutrition can have in helping our clients see results.
 The first step is typically starting a food log that aggregates 7-10 days worth of data.
 From there, one of our nutritionists would be happy to analyze your current nutritional habits and provide you with a phased approach to recommendations.

 As always, if you have any additional questions about your nutrition, you can email us at email@example.com or call us at 1-888-682-0724 and one of our reps will be happy to assist.
-If you’d like to take advantage of a complimentary trial session, you can sign up directly on our website and we’ll be happy to get the process started.
+If you’d like to take advantage of a complimentary trial session, you can learn more here and we’ll be happy to get the process started.
 We’ll give you a quick call so that we can learn more about you and your goals so that we can pair you with the right trainer on our team.